lizlam/hanny-the-penguin/src/stories/do-you-speak-butterfly.md

 "Do you speak butterfly?"
 Hanny asked.

 "Of course I do, I'm a butterfly, and I speak penguin too.
-My name is Lucy, and this is my little sister, Belle.
+I'm Lucy, and this is my little sister, Belle.
 Mother wants us home right away."
 Lucy responded.

 Belle fluttered her wings twice again.